 - Executing "open-use research practices and standards" in all its collaborations.

 - Encouraging greater research efficiency and “speed to results” by pooling talent and resources, under a collaborative private sector leadership model, solely focused on research quality and productivity.

 - Releasing all of its novel genetic discoveries/associations into the public domain uninhibited by intellectual property constraints.

 - Enhancing the public’s understanding of how the industry, academia and government are partnering to address drug-related adverse events.

-The iSAEC assists in organizing and funding a variety of international research networks to aggregate case collection of appropriate scale and diversity (i.e. ethnicity and causal drug) .
-We are beginning to pilot initiatives that leverage electronic medical records and related databases to identify individuals with relevant SAEs.
+The iSAEC assists in organizing and funding a variety of international research networks to aggregate case collection of appropriate scale and diversity (i.e. ethnicity and causal drug).
+We are conducting pilot initiatives that leverage electronic medical records and related databases to potentially identify individuals with relevant SAEs, in greater scale and number.
 These well-characterized clinical databases, from individuals who have experienced a SAE, are being compared with control cases to identify genetic variants that may be associated with the specific SAE.
 The identification of such genetic variants is believed to be essential to developing safer drugs, while also identifying patient populations for whom a medicine will have the greatest likelihood of providing medical benefits with the fewest risks.